 Having said that, the following are the main features of the Shopify eCommerce platform:

 As mentioned, Shopify makes it possible for aspiring shop owners to set up their stores out of the box.
-It also helps that there are lots of apps that can be integrated into the platform that can help businesses grow faster.
+It also helps that many apps can be integrated into the platform that can help businesses grow faster.

-Having said that there are various apps and add-ons that can help you:
+Having said that, some various apps and add-ons can help you:

 This app can help generate leads and improve your sales.
 It also seamlessly integrates with Shopify.
 Thus, the installation of any special codes isn’t necessary.
 It can also be set up to apply discount codes automatically.